dlizcano/Mazama_rufina/README.md

 Elevation as an occupancy determinant of the little red brocket deer (*Mazama rufina*) in the Central Andes of Colombia
 ================
-Diego J. Lizcano, Silvia J. Alvarez, Vanessa Diaz, Diego R. Gutierrez, Hugo Mantilla
+Diego J. Lizcano, Silvia J. Alvarez, Vanessa Diaz, Diego R. Gutierrez and Hugo Mantilla
 22/01/2020